joshua-dixon1/Titanic-Survival-Analysis-and-Prediction/README.md

-# Titanic Survival Analysis and Prediction (Work-in-Progress)
+# Titanic Survival Analysis and Prediction (Work-In-Progress)
 Machine learning project analysing and predicting survival on the Titanic (work in progress entry for Kaggle Competition)

 ## Project Overview